 Roadsters and Phaetons (Touring cars) are “open cars” (these cars have celluloid (plastic) side curtains instead of roll-up windows) and are NOT Fisher Body cars.
 The open car and truck bodies were built by Chevrolet and are quite different from their Fisher closed-bodied cousins.

 The Car Number or Model Identification plate (used on both open and closed cars) is on the passenger side main body sill (closed cars) or seat frame (open cars).
 On trucks the tag was located on the right side firewall in the engine compartment.
 This tag is a screen-printed (black), aluminum tag with stamped numbers and is nailed to the floor or seat frame and screwed to the firewall on trucks.
 Many times the car tag may be missing because of the deterioration of the wood, allowing the nails to loosen.
 These two ID tags hold a wealth of information.
 This plate would not usually be used for registration as it is so easily removed.
 More often, the stamped engine serial number would be used for registration.

 Foreign Built Chevrolets

 In addition to U.S. manufacturing plants, Chevrolet had assembly plants all over the world.
 Most of these facilities assembled bodies onto chassis that were built in the U.S. and sent overseas.
 In Canada, General Motors of Canada manufactured vehicles that have slight differences from U.S. manufactured cars & trucks.
 Canada built most of the export cars & trucks, many of which were right hand drive.
-Some of the differences include, but are not limited to: upholstery, paint, bumpers, fenders, and accessories.
+Some of the differences include, but are not limited to: upholstery, paint, bumpers, wheel bearings, fenders, and accessories.